 1 king bed, 1 double brass bed, 1 queen fold-out couch, 2 queen futons.

 Housekeeping fee charged based upon # of guests.

 $25 extra cleaning charge for up to 2 pets.

 2% SLO County tourism levy (SLOCTBID) charged on total.

 Until confirmed, rates are subject to change without notice.

 “Wow!
-This is the place!” — After two nights at this incredible bungalow, we could only say “WOW” This is a first class establishment, where every need is met, and everything is kept in perfect order and in spotless condition.
+This is the place!” — After two nights at this incredible bungalow, we could only say “WOW” This is a first class Cambria vacation rental, where every need is met, and everything is kept in perfect order and in spotless condition.
 The grounds are beautiful, and the location is convenient.
 The harshest critic would not be able to find fault.
-We would and will gladly return and highly recommend this inn to everyone
+We would and will gladly return and highly recommend this Cambria vacation rental to everyone.TripAdvisor Member

 Pastoral Pampering with a Plus ++++ The Cambria Beach Bungalow is definitely a ‘destination’ for any traveler to the Cambria area.
 The operative word here is ‘Privacy’.
 The bungalow is set amongst the tall cypress trees just off Moonstone Beach Drive, walking distance to the beach and dining and just minutes from downtown Cambria.
 It’s only fifteen minutes to Hearst Castle and the other historic points of interest.

 The rooms are as inviting as the locatoin, with fireplace, etc. The feeling of peace and welcome is cultivated by the innkeepers of the Blue Whale Inn , who seem to have anticipated every need of a vacationer.
 Most importantly, they are hosts who go out of their way to give each guest or couple a little extra pampering, while allowing them their privacy.